Department of Sociology, Criminology

-Within the Department we offer a range of programs, including a Bachelor of Criminology and a Bachelor of Sociology, as well as majors in Gender Studies, Sociology as well as Criminology.
+Within the Department we offer a range of programs, including a Bachelor of Criminology and a Bachelor of Sociology, as well as majors in Gender Studies, Sociology and Criminology.

 Criminology is the study of crime and deviance as a social phenomenon.
 It aims to understand why people commit crimes and the social responses to it, including attempts at control.